Temperance-Godwin/COHORT-ANALYSIS/README.md

 4. **Identify and Prioritize High-Retention Cohorts**: Analyze which customer acquisition periods or segments result in the highest retention and replicate those conditions.
 *How to Do It:*
--Use the cohort heatmap to find months with above-average second or third-month retention.
+- Use the cohort heatmap to find months with above-average second or third-month retention.

--Look into external factors during those periods (promotions, holidays, campaigns).
+- Look into external factors during those periods (promotions, holidays, campaigns).

--Replicate effective tactics from high-performing months (e.g., offer bundles, timing of promotions).
+- Replicate effective tactics from high-performing months (e.g., offer bundles, timing of promotions).

-6. Segment Customers by Value for Personalized Treatment What to Do: Personalize retention strategies for high-value versus low-value customers.
+5. **Segment Customers by Value for Personalized Treatment**: Personalize retention strategies for high-value versus low-value customers.
-How to Do It:
+*How to Do It*

-Use RFM (Recency, Frequency, Monetary) segmentation to classify customers.
+- Use RFM (Recency, Frequency, Monetary) segmentation to classify customers.

-Send premium offers, early access, or VIP experiences to top-tier users.
+- Send premium offers, early access, or VIP experiences to top-tier users.

-Send reactivation emails with low-cost offers or surveys to lower-tier or inactive users.
+- Send reactivation emails with low-cost offers or surveys to lower-tier or inactive users.

-6. Add Product-Based Retention Analysis
-What to Do: Understand which products or categories lead to higher customer retention.
+6. **Add Product-Based Retention Analysis**: Understand which products or categories lead to higher customer retention.
-How to Do It:
+*How to Do It*:

-Segment your cohort analysis by top-selling product categories.
+- Segment your cohort analysis by top-selling product categories.

-Compare retention heatmaps across these categories to identify retention-driving products.
+- Compare retention heatmaps across these categories to identify retention-driving products.

-Promote products that tend to generate returning customers more prominently on your homepage and ads.
+- Promote products that tend to generate returning customers more prominently on your homepage and ads.

-7. Monitor Revenue Retention, Not Just User Count
-What to Do: Go beyond user retention to focus on how much value is retained.
+7. **Monitor Revenue Retention, Not Just User Count**: Go beyond user retention to focus on how much value is retained.
-How to Do It:
+*How to Do It*:

-Modify the cohort analysis to track revenue (TotalSum) per cohort across months.
+- Modify the cohort analysis to track revenue (TotalSum) per cohort across months.

-Normalize revenue by cohort size to calculate average revenue retained per user over time.
+- Normalize revenue by cohort size to calculate average revenue retained per user over time.

-Use this to focus resources on cohorts that are both large and high-value.
+- Use this to focus resources on cohorts that are both large and high-value.

-8. Automate Retention Tracking With Dashboards
-What to Do: Monitor cohort performance regularly to evaluate improvements and trends.
+8. **Automate Retention Tracking With Dashboards**: Monitor cohort performance regularly to evaluate improvements and trends.
-How to Do It:
+*How to Do It*:

-Use tools like Power BI, Tableau, or Python Dash to build real-time retention dashboards.
+- Use tools like Power BI, Tableau, or Python Dash to build real-time retention dashboards.

-Schedule weekly or monthly data pulls and refreshes.
+- Schedule weekly or monthly data pulls and refreshes.

-Include visual alerts or trend indicators when certain cohorts fall below expected retention thresholds.
+- Include visual alerts or trend indicators when certain cohorts fall below expected retention thresholds.
+-
 ## LIMIATATIONS
 While this analysis provides useful insights, there are several limitations to consider:
-1. **Data is Limited to a Single Geography**
-The dataset only includes customers from the United Kingdom.
+1. **Data is Limited to a Single Geography**: The dataset only includes customers from the United Kingdom.
 Retention behavior may differ significantly in other markets due to cultural, economic, or seasonal factors.
-2. **Temporal Range is Not Fully Defined**
-The dataset likely covers a single year.
+2. **Temporal Range is Not Fully Defined**: The dataset likely covers a single year.
 A longer time horizon would provide a more complete view of long-term retention and customer lifetime value.
-3. **Lack of Channel Attribution**
-The dataset does not include information about how customers were acquired (e.g., paid ads, organic search, referrals).
+3. **Lack of Channel Attribution**: The dataset does not include information about how customers were acquired (e.g., paid ads, organic search, referrals).
 Without this, we cannot determine which marketing channels produce higher-retaining customers.
-4. **Revenue Retention is Not Analyzed**
-The focus was on user retention.
+4. **Revenue Retention is Not Analyzed**: The focus was on user retention.
 Revenue retention would provide a more nuanced understanding of customer value and help distinguish between low- and high-spending retained users.
-5.**No Behavioral or Demographic Segmentation**
-All users are treated equally in the analysis.
+5.**No Behavioral or Demographic Segmentation**: All users are treated equally in the analysis.
 Further segmentation by age, gender, product type, or user behavior could uncover more granular insights.

-6. **Returns and Cancellations Excluded but Not Analyzed** While returns were excluded for data quality, analyzing their frequency and causes could reveal issues affecting customer satisfaction and long-term retention.
+6. **Returns and Cancellations Excluded but Not Analyzed**: While returns were excluded for data quality, analyzing their frequency and causes could reveal issues affecting customer satisfaction and long-term retention.

-7. **No Real-Time or Automated Monitoring**
-This is a static analysis.
+7. **No Real-Time or Automated Monitoring**: This is a static analysis.
 For production use, this should be built into a real-time dashboard or periodic reporting system to monitor cohort performance continuously.